crazy-complete/crazy-complete/docs/commands.md

 The second argument is the separator used for delimiting the value from the key.

-The third argument is either a dictionary or a list.
+The third argument is a list of key-description-completer definitions, like:

-The dictionary has to be in the form of:

-  `{<key>: <completer>, ...}`

-The list has to be in the form of:

   `[ [<key>, <description>, <completer>], ... ]`